guitargeki/api/README.md

 ### Deploy to Staging/Production

 It's a good idea to deploy to a staging server first to make sure everything works.
 Create a staging server by following the same steps outlined in the **Set Up** section.

-Next, make sure you are in the local **develop** branch and then pull to get the latest changes.
-Next, switch to the **staging** branch and merge in the **develop** branch.

-Before you push to the remote staging branch, make any required changes to the ` .gitlab-ci.yml` file.
-Once you're done, push to the remote repo.
-This will trigger Gitlab's CI/CD pipeline and run the jobs outlined in the ` .gitlab-ci.yml` file.
+Afterwards, push your changes to the remote **develop** branch and then execute the job manually in GitLab.

-If the job failed, make your fixes in the staging branch and push again.
+If the job failed, make your fixes, push and execute the job again.
 If the job succeeded, go to the staging website and make sure everything is working.

-Once you have verified everything is working correctly, switch to the **production** branch and merge in the **staging** branch. **No further work should occur in this branch**.
-Simply push to the remote to deploy to the production server.
+Once you have verified everything is working correctly, switch to the **production** branch and merge in the **develop** branch.
+Next, push to the remote and manually start the deployment job.

-Finally, merge **production** into **master** and **develop**.
+Finally, merge **production** into **master**.

 ### Fix Bugs

 If bugs come up after you have deployed to production, create a branch off the **production** branch and make your fixes.
-Afterwards, merge the bugfix branch back into **production** so that the CI deploys the fixes.
+Afterwards, merge the bugfix branch back into **production** and deploy.

 Once you have verified everything is working, merge **production** into **master** and **develop**.